YieldRay/ssh-switcher/README.md

 Run `systempropertiesadvanced.exe` to modify your `PATH` environment variable, done!

 > You need have [`git for windows`](https://gitforwindows.org/) pre-installed, which ships an `bash.exe` executable
-> If you installed `git for windows` with a custom path, edit `ssh-switcher.cmd` file
+> If you installed `git for windows` with a custom path, remember to edit the `ssh-switcher.cmd` file